aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-snacks-rtk/README.md

 <details style="padding-left: 2em">
   <summary>More about selecting products</summary>

-In the `ProductItem.jsx`, there is an event handler named `hadnleOnClick`.
+In the `ProductItem.tsx`, there is an event handler named `handleOnClick`.

 1. Dispatch the `select` action and pass the `id` of the product that is passed as props to it.

 Skip updating `canSelect` and `inStock`, we'll visit this later

-Now the `id` is passed to the reducer and it's time to write the logic for it, here are things to consider to make the `select` reducer in `slice.js` work:
+Now the `id` is passed to the reducer and it's time to write the logic for it, here are things to consider to make the `select` reducer in `machine.ts` work:

 1. Define the `state` and `{ payload }` as parameters

 2. Find the selected product by using the `payload`

-3. Update the `revenue` property.
+3. Update the `revenue` property by adding the selected products price.
 The `revenue` is how much sales profit the machine has made.

 4. Reset the `deposit` to `0`

 5. Set the `message` property to look like `Collect product`

-6. Update the `change` property
+6. Update the `change` property.
+Change should be the `deposit - price of selected product`

-7. Update the `products` property and decrement the `stock` for the selected product. *Hint:* use `.filter()`
+7. Update the `products` property and decrement the `stock` for the selected product. *Hint:* use `.filter()` or `.map()`

 8. Add a conditional to prevent selecting products when the deposited amount is less than the product's price.